winitzki/scall/tutorial/programming_dhall.md

 A hylomorphism's code will try to extract all data from an unbounded list, which cannot terminate.

 So, Dhall cannot directly support hylomorphisms as they are usually defined.
-We will now examine that problem is more detail and show some solutions.
+We will now examine that problem in more detail and show some solutions.

 ### Why hylomorphisms terminate: a Haskell example